chriskirknielsen/dotcom-2024/src/content/posts/2019/2019-11-23-breakout-container.md

 }
 ```

 Note that if you want to really push the backward compatibility, in order to avoid a broken layout for the few browsers that support the `vw` unit but not `calc()`, you can use any variation of `calc(50vw * 2)` that results in `100vw`.
-This will ensure older browsers won't have content outside the viewport.
+This will ensure older browsers won’t have content outside the viewport.

 As a bonus, if you want to avoid having an absurdly large content on an ultra-wide viewport, you can restrict the max-width with two methods.